TandoorRecipes/open-tandoor-data/README.md

 3. language and country code (e.g. `de-de`, `de-ch`)

 When consuming data the consumer would first load the `data.json` included in the base directory.
 After that it will load the data of a specific language and possibly country afterwards.
 Anything found in a more specific version will override the more basic version.

+> WIP: not yet fully implemented, currently base only inherits one specific version

 Labels and text contained in the `base` version are **always** given in english.
 Data in locale specific folders are given in their respective languages.